December 06, 2019 5 min read 0 Comments

 Rolling scars are relatively broad depressions in the skin that have rounded, sloping edges.
 The combination of several of these types of scars in a region of skin gives it a rolling appearance, hence the name.

-Rolling scars are common for individuals who have had patches of skin that have been afflicted by long-term inflammatory acne.
+Rolling scars are a type of scar that is common for individuals who have had patches of skin that have been afflicted by long-term inflammatory acne.
 They tend to become more pronounced as the skin ages and loses its original elasticity and fullness.

 Because boxcar scars have more clearly defined and steeper edges than rolling scars, it is more difficult to smooth them out and blend them into the surrounding skin.
 Laser resurfacing, particularly ablative resurfacing with an Er:YAG or CO2 laser, often produces good results, although many treatments may be necessary to achieve maximum improvement.